openlibhums/memory-alpha/content/pages/support/accounts-and-roles/janeway-roles-and-permissions.md

 ## Janeway roles

 Janeway has a variety of roles available that can be assigned to users, some of which will affect the permissions of the user.
-Roles do not exclude each other, e.g. having one role will not prevent you another one.
+Roles do not exclude each other, e.g. having one role will not prevent you from having another one.

 - Author
   Assigned automatically when a user registers with a journal or submits an article.
-This can be considered the 'base role'.
+This can be considered the "base role".
 - Reviewer
 - Editor
   Editors handle processing of articles and assignment of tasks.
 An editor has access to the journal workflow, manager dashboard and journal settings, certain plugins and is able to do general journal management.